Abhilash-Ponnachan/aws-notes/notes-overview.md

 ### Management Tools
 These are what we use to monitor and manage our cloud services
-1) CloudWatch - Part of the sys-ops tool kit.
+1) CloudWatch - Tracks metrics and performance related events.
+Part of the sys-ops tool kit.
 2) CloudFormation - Infrastructure as Code serive for AWS, generally via script templates.
 3) CloudTrail - Logs changes to your AWS instances.
 By default it is turned on and stores data only for one week.
 Very helpful for investigation and analysis.
 4) Config - Keeps a record of your AWS configuration as snapshots.